andreasbm/router-slot/README.md

   // The component loader (should return a module with a default export)
   component: Class | ModuleResolver | (() => ModuleResolver);

+  // A custom setup function for the instance of the component. setup?: Setup;
 }
 ```